Our verdict

 Sucks onto the pavement and it's really durable

-The v7 model preserves the dependable and high-traction Vibram® MegaGrip outsole, albeit with a revised lug pattern compared to its v6 counterpart.
+The v7 model preserves the dependable and high-traction Vibram MegaGrip outsole, albeit with a revised lug pattern compared to its v6 counterpart.

 This modification brings great news for tackling even the most demanding terrains, such as the rugged trails found on Hierro Island in the Canary Islands—yes, the shoe is named after this jaw-dropping location in Spain.

-According to a New Balance fan, in this version, the brand "switched it up completely" in terms of traction.
 From both dry and wet trails to the really messy and gnarly terrain, the NB Fresh Foam Hierro v7 clings to the ground.

 The Hierro v7's weight crushes it!